radiant-rstats/docker/install/setup-ohmyzsh.md

 )
 ```

-Then set `ZSH_THEME="powerlevel10k/powerlevel10k"` in ~/.zshrc and type `source ~/.zshrc` in the terminal to start the configuration wizard.
+Then replace `ZSH_THEME="robbyrussell"` with `ZSH_THEME="powerlevel10k/powerlevel10k"` in `~/.zshrc`.
+Save the changes and type `source ~/.zshrc` in the terminal to start the configuration wizard.
 Follow the prompts and select the setup you prefer.
-You can always update and change the configuration by using `p10k configure`.
+You can always update and change the configuration by running `p10k configure` in a terminal.

 <!--
 Use the below if you want this to work with the terminal from the docker menu as well